docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Parameters**

-An integer, specifying the new zero point, in Ticks.
+An integer, specifying the new zero point, in ticks, as a String.

 **Type**